 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Hiring a licensed solar installer is critical.
-This help guarantee that the work is done correctly using current best installation practices.
-The Commonwealth of Pennsylvania does not issue state-level contracting licenses, so each city or county can set its own requirements and terms.
+Confirm that your solar installer is properly licensed.
+This ensures that the work is done correctly using current best installation practices.
+There are no state-level contracting licenses issued in the Commonwealth of Pennsylvania, so each city or county can set its own requirements and terms.

-Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
-Detailed reviews can help you assess a company's dependability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Check TrustPilot, the Better Business Bureau (BBB), Google Reviews, and other review sites to see what past customers are saying about local solar providers.
+Detailed reviews can help you assess a provider's integrity and customer service.
+Stay away from companies with few or mainly poor reviews.

 Contact at least three solar companies to get free, detailed quotes.
 Quotes should clearly explain all costs and specify the exact solar components included.
 Comparing multiple quotes helps identify the best value based on your budget.